HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Experiments

 \subsection{Datasets}

-1) \textbf{\textit{MM-5B}:} To evaluate the adaptability of the proposed BHCCM to multi-source RS data, we conduct hierarchical land use classification experiments on the MM-5B.
-A total of 107 images are used for training and 29 for validation.
-Sentinel-2 and GaoFen-2 images are cropped into non-overlapping patches of 512 and 640 pixels, respectively.
-To reduce training costs, the 1-meter Google Earth imagery is downsampled to 2 meters and cropped into patches of size $896 \times 896$.
-The resulting training sets contain 2,370 samples for Sentinel-2, 15,091 for GaoFen-2, and 28,679 for Google Earth.
-The validation sets contain 632, 4,110, and 7,635 samples, respectively.
-All annotations follow a three-level hierarchical classification system, comprising 4 categories at L1, 9 at L2, and 18 at L3, as illustrated in Fig.~\ref{fig-overall_arch}.
+1) \textit{\textbf{MM-5B:}} We evaluate BHCCM on the MM-5B dataset for hierarchical LCLU classification.
+We used 107 images for training and 29 for validation.
+Sentinel-2 and GaoFen-2 images were cropped into non-overlapping patches of $512 \times 512$ and $640 \times 640$, respectively.
+To reduce computational overhead, 1-m Google Earth imagery was downsampled to 2~m and cropped to $896 \times 896$.
+This yields training/validation sample counts of 2,370\,/\,632 for Sentinel-2, 15,091\,/\,4,110 for GaoFen-2, and 28,679\,/\,7,635 for Google Earth.
+As shown in Fig.~\ref{fig-MM-5B-hiera-structure}, the annotations follow a three-level hierarchy with 4, 9, and 18 categories at $L1$, $L2$, and $L3$, respectively.

-2) \textbf{\textit{Crop10m}:} To validate the effectiveness of the proposed TransLU, a cross-domain scenario is designed to transfer from hierarchical land use classification to crop classification.
-The annual crop classification product proposed by You et al.~\cite{crop10m_dataset_2021} is adopted as the ground-truth labels.
-Sentinel-2 imagery (10 m resolution, 10 spectral bands) over selected regions in Heilongjiang Province, China, is collected for rice, maize, and soybean classification experiments.
-The study area is illustrated in Fig.~\ref{fig-crop10m-area}, with white- and red-bordered regions indicating the training and validation areas, respectively.
-The images are cropped into $512 \times 512$ patches, resulting in 678 training samples and 296 validation samples.
-The cross-domain hierarchical structure is illustrated in Fig.~\ref{fig-overall_arch} (d).
+2) \textit{\textbf{Crop10m:}} To validate TransLU in a cross-domain scenario transferring from hierarchical LCLU to crop classification, we adopt the ground-truth labels of 2019 from You et al.~\cite{crop10m_dataset_2021}.
+Accordingly, we acquired spatially aligned Sentinel-2 imagery from the corresponding period covering the primary crop regions (rice, maize, and soybean) in Heilongjiang, China.
+As illustrated in Fig.~\ref{fig-crop10m-area}, the study area is spatially partitioned into independent training and validation regions.
+The imagery is cropped into $512 \times 512$ patches, resulting in 678 training samples and 296 validation samples.
+The specific cross-domain hierarchical structure is detailed in Fig.~\ref{fig-overall_arch}(e).

-3) \textbf{\textit{WHDLD}:} This dataset contains six valid annotated classes and is used to demonstrate how TransLU facilitates the adaptation of a pretrained LCLU model to a different tree-structured hierarchy.
-WHDLD comprises 4,940 RGB images, each with a size of $256 \times 256$.
-Following a 2:1 split, we obtain 3,294 training samples and 1,646 validation samples.
+3) \textit{\textbf{WHDLD:}} To demonstrate the adaptation of TransLU to a distinct hierarchy, we employ the WHDLD dataset containing six annotated classes.
+It comprises 4,940 RGB images ($256 \times 256$), split by a 2:1 ratio into 3,294 training and 1,646 validation samples.
 As illustrated in Fig.~\ref{WHDLD-result}, the categories are organized into a two-level hierarchical structure.